Tencent/rapidjson/doc/tutorial.md

 This tutorial shows the basics of DOM tree query and manipulation.
 There are several important concepts in RapidJSON:

 1. [Streams](doc/stream.md) are channels for reading/writing JSON, which can be a in-memory string, or file stream, etc. User can also create their streams.
-2. [Encoding](doc/encoding.md) defines which character set is used in streams and memory.
+2. [Encoding](doc/encoding.md) defines which character encoding is used in streams and memory.
 RapidJSON also provide Unicode conversion/validation internally.
 3. [DOM](doc/dom.md)'s basics are already covered in this tutorial.
 Uncover more advanced features such as *in situ* parsing, other parsing options and advanced usages.
 4. [SAX](doc/sax.md) is the foundation of parsing/generating facility in RapidJSON.
 Learn how to use `Reader`/`Writer` to implement even faster applications.
 Also try `PrettyWriter` to format the JSON.
 5. [Performance](doc/performance.md) shows some in-house and third-party benchmarks.